Monkeypox is a rare viral infection mainly spread by wild animals. It is generally very rare in Europe.

 Symptoms usually go away on their own or with supportive care, such as medication for pain or fever.
 People remain infectious until all of the sores have crusted over, the scabs have fallen off and a new layer of skin has formed underneath.

-How is Monkeypox transmitted?
+How is mPOX transmitted?

-Monkeypox does not spread easily between people.
+mPOX does not spread easily between people.
 However, it can be caught from:

-touching monkeypox skin blisters or scabs,
+touching mPOX skin blisters or scabs,

-We’re learning more from the latest cases, and while it is not thought monkeypox can be sexually transmitted, close contact during sexual activity can lead to transmission.
-This could include if your face, lips, hands or fingers (or other skin to skin contact during sex) comes into contact with monkeypox rash or lesions from having sex on their bedding or from respiratory fluids exchanged during kissing, oral sex or sneezing.
+We’re learning more from the latest cases, and while it is not thought mPOX can be sexually transmitted, close contact during sexual activity can lead to transmission.
+This could include if your face, lips, hands or fingers (or other skin to skin contact during sex) comes into contact with mPOX rash or lesions from having sex on their bedding or from respiratory fluids exchanged during kissing, oral sex or sneezing.

-The spots, ulcers and blisters, which are most likely to pass on monkeypox, can appear on any part of the body, so condoms will not necessarily prevent transmission of the virus between two people who are in direct contact, including during sex.
+The spots, ulcers and blisters, which are most likely to pass on mPOX, can appear on any part of the body, so condoms will not necessarily prevent transmission of the virus between two people who are in direct contact, including during sex.

 This information is being reviewed carefully as we learn more about the latest cases identified in gay and bisexual men.